gvwilson/sensibleadventures/cloudherd/new.md

 Another, a third, a fourth, a fifth---

 "Look out!"
 Noxy shouted at the last soldier as a cougar snarled and launched itself at him.
-The soldier spun around and held up his hand as if to signal *stop!*
+The soldier spun around and flung up his hand as if to signal *stop!*

 The cougar crumpled mid-air and fell to the ground as though it had